Paperwork For Puppy Sale

 Litter Registration Form

-This form is usually completed by the breeder and sent to the Kennel Club when the puppies are born.
+The registration form is usually completed by the breeder and sent to the Kennel Club when the puppies are born.

 If the Kennel Club registration certificate or the litter registration form aren't available, or you have suspicions about any of the paperwork, ask the breeder if you can contact the Kennel Club for confirmation over the telephone before you leave.